Ojas-Gulati/cookie/README.md

 2. Place any arguments in args.txt.
 3. Run by typing into the console `node cookie.js`
 4. The output will be in output.txt.

+Try these for a start:
+ - `rp`|Explanation: Read from args (r), then check if it is prime.
+Returns true or false.